Caddox/Steamer/README.md

 ## Installation ##
 ### Prerequisites ###
 `Python>=3.5`.
 I don't have an exact version required, so you may be able to get away with less.
+Just not Python 2.

 The steam client emulator we are using requires [Gevent](https://www.gevent.org/install.html), so be sure you have whatever it requires.
 For the RPI4, it requires binaries for `make`, `gcc`, and probably `cc`.
 If you run into issues when you're installing pip packages, this is probably why.